barower/barower.github.io/_posts/2019-08-10-Booting_ZynqMP_With_GPT.markdown

     Device          Start     End Sectors   Size   Type
     path_to_device  2048   135167  133120    65M   Microsoft basic data

-3. Temporarily generate MBR entry for your FAT partition (this WILL destroy your MBR, that's why we made backup earlier)
+* Temporarily generate MBR entry for your FAT partition (this WILL destroy current your MBR, that's why we made backup earlier)

     fdisk -t dos path_to_device